-He is also known as Cowboy Chaplain Dann, because he used to rope cattle before the war and clings to his Western roots.
-Dann has actually drawn and written several of his own tracts.
+He was also known as Cowboy Chaplain Dann, because he used to rope cattle before the war and clings to his Western roots.
+Dann had actually drawn and written several of his own tracts.
 Although they can't compare to the professional art of Jack Chick or especially Fred Carter, they are fun to read for Chick fans.
 One reason is because he cuts out and pastes his image from Chick's tracts into his own tracts.
 So you'll be reading a rather crudely drawn tract with hand drawn lettering when suddenly, the beautiful line art of Fred Carter jumps out at you and Dann appears in character, then suddenly, it returns to the primative artwork.

-Even after his failing health forced Dann to retire, and the passing of his long time wife has left him a widower, he continues to evangelize using various Chick tracts and comics.
-For the last quarter of a century, he routinely journeys to Chick Publications to stock up on materials which he sends at his own expense to prisons and other needy missionary outlets.
+Even after his failing health forced Dann to retire, and the passing of his long time wife has left him a widower, he continued to evangelize using various Chick tracts and comics.
+For the last quarter of a century, he routinely journeyed to Chick Publications to stock up on materials which he sent at his own expense to prisons and other needy missionary outlets.

 Older Nov.
 2014 Update: Chaplain Dann was recently featured on the Unshackled radio series.
 Unshackled is the longest running radio drama series still on the air, and it tells stories about how Christianity changes lives.
 Check out the Dann Slator episodes (parts 1 & 2) on their archive page for broadcast dates 11-16-14 and 11-23-14.
 You may recognize a lot of the story if you read Chick's Crusader comic, Unwanted.
 Congratulations Chaplain Dann!